 Whether you teach at a primary or secondary school, a cram school, university, or eikawa, chances are your identity as an English teacher has been enriched by personal and professional journeys.
 You may be a Japanese teacher of English whose experience studying abroad kindled a passion for English that you still convey to your students.
 Or maybe you are a sojourner who has taught in many other countries and cultures before landing in Japan.

-No matter where you are in your journey as a teacher, we hope you will join us on Sunday, June 22 in Kyoto to tell your story through either empirical research or personal narrative, or to listen to the stories of other teachers trekking along on a similar path.
+No matter where you are in your journey as a teacher, we hope you will join us on Sunday, June 28 in Tokyo to tell your story through either empirical research or personal narrative, or to listen to the stories of other teachers trekking along on a similar path.